wikimatze/vimfiles/mappings.md

 - `:help ins-completion` overview of commands to start autocompletion
 - `:help 'complete'` ... specifies how keyword completion works
 - `digraphs` ...  will display list of characters that are not on the keyboard (still don't know how to use them)
+- `gx` ... opens the URL under the browser

 # Spellchecker